kiba/Writings/for_science/chp21_new_cylons.md

 "Oh, I don't mind.
 Do you mind, Penny?"
 The girl nodded her head sideway.

 [I]"Explanation acceptable.
-It is the default protocol to keep conversations private."[/I]
+It is the default protocol to keep all conversations private if intiated in private."[/I]

 "Then I will produce a signature for each of you?"
 Delta queried.